zephyrproject-rtos/zephyr/doc/connectivity/networking/api/capture.rst

 Sample usage
 ************

-See :ref:`Network capture sample application <net-capture-sample>` and :ref:`network_monitoring` for details.
+See :zephyr:code-sample:`net-capture` sample application and :ref:`network_monitoring` for details.